dgaydukov/cert-aws/sa/files/sa.md

 * FM (Firewall Manager) - tool that makes it easier for you to configure your WAF rules, shield advanced, vpc SG across your accounts in one place.
 So if you have single account no need to use FM, but if you have aws organization with many accounts it's better to use single tool to configure waf across all accounts, cause FM integrated with organization so have a single place to quickly respond to incidents.
 WAF sandwich (see `sa/files/images/waf-sandwich.png`) - concept where instead of aws, you use custom software with waf on ec2.
 In this case you have elb -> custom waf with asg -> elb -> ec2 with app.
 So basically you put your custom waf ec2 into ASG and between 2 elb.
+WAF logging:
+* once you create web ACL you can enable logging for it (`web ACL => Logging and metrics => Enable logging => choose kinesis data firehose`)
+* logs can be output only into kinesis data firehose (name of delivery stream should start with `aws-waf-logs-`)
+* for data firehose - use PUT with s3 or other storage, but don't choose data streams as source for data firehose (cause you may hit throughput & some logs would be missed)
+* by default everything is logged, but you can configure filters & redacted fields (this fields won't show in logs only `XXX`)
+* ELB access logs - would be useless, cause it would show that request was blocked by WAF, but no details why it was blocked would be there
+Web ACL (can be called WAF) is a container, set of rule that you create (inside you can define many rule).
+So if you want to filter request based on country - create Geo rule & add this rule to web ACL
+Rule group - reusable set of rules that you can add to web ACL as whole.
+So when you create web ACL you can add to it either separate rules or whole group.
+There is no concept of template for WAF, if you want to apply same set of rules to each web ACL - create rule group & apply it to all web ACL.

 ###### Config
 Managed service that provides aws resources inventory, config history, change notification.
 When you turn it on, it creates config item for each resource.